R3MODAS/full-stack-nextjs/README.md

 - Always make sure to connect to MongoDB first (Nextjs does not knows if they are connected to MongoDB for the first time or not) and then define a function with the request name (POST/GET/PUT/DELETE) that we are gonna make on a specific route (POST request on signup route) and inside that function, the controller logic is written.

 - NextRequest and NextResponse are used for request and response here and request.json() works as request.body

+- middleware.ts should be defined inside the src or app folder with the name defined